Bayesian variable selection in sample selection models using spike-and-slab priors: Simulation study

 Table \ref{table:sim2} compares the methods for $n=1000$.
 All methods perform significantly better, with Adaptive LASSO producing a competitive performance at this sample size.
 Adaptive LASSO exhibits better performance for the outcome equation in low dimensions, while the spike-and-slab priors outperform Adaptive LASSO in the presence of sparsity when taking the selection equation into account.
-Stepwise selection still performs worse than the other methods.
+Stepwise selection still attains strong performance for $p=10$ but as with $n=500$, the performance is significantly worse as $p$ increases.